Sabr-eX/GraphDatabase/README.md

 menu options 2 and 3, the client will ask for a filename from the user.
 Assume the files to be ASCII (text only) files.

-d) Upon receiving a command from the user (using the above menu), the client will communicate the command and the necessary argument(s) (if required) to the main server (described later).
+[DONE] d) Upon receiving a command from the user (using the above menu), the client will communicate the command and the necessary argument(s) (if required) to the main server (described later).
 This communication with the main server should take place only using a message queue.

-e) There can be any number of client processes communicating with the main server.
+[DONE] e) There can be any number of client processes communicating with the main server.
 All communications between all the clients and the main server (or the main server’s children) (both ways, i.e., from client to main server and from server’s child to client) need to be done through the single message queue